Dynamic Rescheduling of Workloads

 oc logs -f -n openshift-kube-descheduler-operator -l app=descheduler

-10. Confirm the pods are evicted and rescheduled on another node
+11. Confirm the pods are evicted and rescheduled on another node (using the -w watch parameter as it can take some time for the eviction to happen)

 NAME READY STATUS RESTARTS AGE IP NODE NOMINATED NODE READINESS GATES

-11. You can confirm the eviction is working by placing the stress test pod on the node where the VMs are running and confirm they are evicted and rescheduled on another node
+12. You can confirm the eviction is working by moving the stress test pod to the new node where the VM is running and watch it move again.